 Kampert highlights the use of AI tracking technology in its Crestron Sightline Experience, which comprises a complete ecosystem of hybrid meeting technology: “The algorithm cuts between speakers and frames them automatically, following the natural ebb and flow of meeting conversations without camera operators.
 By keying on individual speakers, the camera, display and audio solutions, working in concert, increase engagement and lessen fatigue.”

-Meanwhile, it seems that at least one aspect of corporate activity – large-scale conferences like AGMs – is returning to a more in-person-drive ethos.
-Brian Cole is president & CEO of Edgefactory, a US-based creative production services company.
-“Our experience in 2022 suggests that there has been an element of fatigue in terms of doing meetings virtually – people want to be back in the same room again,” he says.
+Meanwhile, it seems that at least one aspect of corporate activity – large-scale conferences such as AGMs – is returning to a more in-person-drive ethos.
+Brian Cole is president & CEO of Edgefactory, a US-based creative production services company, and he had this to say: “Our experience [in 2022 suggested] that there has been an element of fatigue in terms of doing meetings virtually; people want to be back in the same room again,” he says.
 “So in the first quarter of 2022, we saw a downturn in virtual, then in Q3/4 a resurgence in in-person meetings became very noticeable.
 [Moreover] it was clear that people wanted to really increase the AV element again.”

 Large-scale hybrid events, with both physical and online components, remain an important part of Edgefactory’s business.
 Nonetheless, the in-person aspect has come back strongly: “More and more we are seeing a demand for bigger events and a desire to do more with AV.
 So people want to bring in more LED walls and have events that are more [dynamic].”